boingyman/renamer_app/API.md

 ##### {scriptname}.rename(name)

 Arguments:
-* `name` - The given name or path.
+* `name` - The given name or path to the file.

-Method returns a string that is the modified result of `name`.
-If `name` is a file path, the method must return the given directory and given extension as well.

-The following exceptions should be thrown if invalid input is given:
-* `InvalidFileNameError` - Occurs when the given `name` argument is determined to be invalid and cannot be renamed.
+Method returns a tuple containing the search pattern used and the renaming result.
+If the name does not match with the search pattern, the tuple will return a `None` object instead of the result.